FertigLab/CoGAPSGuide/optiona.md

 3 patterns were learned
 ```

-Now we’ll take a quick look at the result object, to make sure there are two resulting base matrices filled with plausible values.
+Now we’ll take a quick look at the result object, to make sure there are **two resulting base matrices filled with plausible values**.

 ```yml
 >> modsimresult